imchocomint/Hyprbian/README.md

+# We're in need of testers for this: https://github.com/imchocomint/Hyprbian/tree/painless-hyprbian-test

 # Hyprbian
 The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated)